-These lights just didn't put out enough light to use at a low ISO.
-As a result, I had to raise my ISO to 1600 for some portraits and I wasn't pleased with the results.
+These lights didn’t put enough light to use at a low ISO.
+As a result, I had to raise my ISO to 1600 for some portraits, and I wasn’t pleased with the results.

 This photo is much grittier than I’d like.
 That’s mostly due to the noise generated with my camera at ISO 1600 to try and get a shutter speed fast enough for me to hand hold for this portrait.

-Granted, this is a few years old and that technology just wasn't good.
-FJ Westcott now sells a flexible LED panel system that works very well, like this Westcott Flex Cine 1×2′ Daylight Mat (Adorama affiliate link).
+Granted, this is a few years old, and that technology just wasn’t good.
+FJ Westcott now sells a flexible LED panel system that works very well, like this Westcott Flex Cine 1×2′ Daylight Mat.

-Jerry Ghionis used a few of these to take my portrait at WPPI a couple of years ago and they worked very well.
-I was almost blind after standing in front of them for a while, but it's a good product for portait photographers who need to spend time engaging with their subject rather than their lights.
+Jerry Ghionis used a few of these to take my portrait at WPPI a couple of years ago, and they worked very well.
+I was almost blind after standing in front of them for a while, but it’s a good product for portrait photographers who need to spend time engaging with their subject rather than their lights.

-If you decide to use continuous lights for portraits, don't go cheap.
-You need sufficient power to take your portraits at a fast enough shutter speed, because people move.
+Don’t go cheap if you decide to use continuous lights for portraits.
+You need sufficient power to take your portraits at a fast enough shutter speed because people move.

-With continuous lighting, you may need to rely upon a tripod for stability rather than going hand held, and that limits your mobility.
+With continuous lighting, you may need to rely upon a tripod for stability rather than going handheld, which limits your mobility.

-I still prefer flash for portraits, because it's easier on my subjects.
+I prefer flash for portraits because it’s easier on my subjects.